Class Descriptions

 Have you ever experienced stress while you were on a search?
 I believe if we were all honest, we can say HECK yes!
 From the time we get the call out to the time we start our search assignment, we all experience some element of positive stress (Eustress), which motivates us to push ourselves on a search.
 However, sometimes we have negative stress (Distress) from things we experience in the field.
 Distress can affect us on multiple levels if we don't identify it and talk about it.
 Critical Incident Stress: Education for the SAR Professional is a Pre-Incident Education class that is designed to teach SAR Volunteers (beginning to advanced) and Law Enforcement Officers, how to identify signs and symptoms of distress (negative stress) caused by a critical incident.
 By the completion of this class, you will be able to define what a Critical Incident is, have a better understanding of the three types of Critical Incident Stress (Acute, Cumulative and Delayed) and identify the ways Critical Incident Stress can impact your lives.

-Environmental Emergencies and Hemorrhage Control - SkyLife Air Ambulance
+Environmental Emergencies and Hemorrhage Control (1 hr) taught by SkyLife Air Ambulance

 This course will cover basic identification and management of environmental emergencies such as hyperthermia, heat exhaustion, heat stroke, and hypothermia.
 Students will be able to identify signs and symptoms of these conditions and be able to properly manage patients at a basic level, while awaiting higher level of care providers.
 Students will also be able to identify venous and arterial hemorrhage while identifying the differences between both.
 Students will be shown proper hemorrhage control management techniques including tourniquet application, direct pressure, and packing of wounds.